On Cooperation in Multi-Terminal Computation and Rate Distortion

 \end{theorem}

 To obtain the general inner bound \cite[Theorem 5.1]{KaspBerg82} it suffices to let $ T=U $ in Theorem~\ref{achiev-rd1}.
 To obtain the specific full cooperation inner bound \cite[Theorem 5.4]{KaspBerg82}, it suffices to let $ U=X $ and let $ V $ be a constant in Theorem~\ref{achiev-rd1}.
 Hence, Theorem~\ref{achiev-rd1} always includes the convex hull of the two schemes \cite[Theorems 5.1 and 5.4]{KaspBerg82}.
-The following two examples show that this inclusion is strict in certain cases.
+The following two examples show that this inclusion can be strict.

 In the first example one of the distortion functions is defined on both sources $X$ and $Y$, while in the second example the distortion functions are defined on each sources separately, as considered by Kaspi and Berger (see \cite[Section II]{KaspBerg82}).